PriyadharshiniRVP/frustation-detect-nova/Readme.md

-# AI-Based Frustration Detection System for Developers
+# Amazon Nova Powered Frustration Detection System for Developers

 An AI-powered system that detects developer frustration during coding sessions using keystroke dynamics and facial emotion recognition, combined with an AI debugging assistant powered by Amazon Nova.